Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Replication of a Landmark Study Finds no

 In the direct task, participants classified whether the prime was smaller or larger than five.
-We used this particular task because \citeA{Naccache_Dehaene_01_novelStimuli} argued that it is ``better matched with the [indirect] task'' (p.~227).
+We used this particular task because the original authors argued in a subsequent study that it is ``better matched with the [indirect] task'' \cite[p.~227]{Naccache_Dehaene_01_novelStimuli}.
 In the original study by \citeA{Dehaene_etal_98}, two direct tasks were used, that produced similar results: In their first direct task, the prime stimulus was omitted in some trials and participants had to discriminate their presence vs. absence.
 In the second direct task, the prime stimuli were replaced by random letter strings and participants had to discriminate between numbers vs. random strings.

 In the indirect task, participants decided as quickly as possible whether the target was smaller or larger than five; as was the case in the original study.
 Each participant performed $256$ trials per task, preceded by $16$ practice trials in each task.
-In the original study, participants performed only $96$ and $112$ trials in the first and second direct task, respectively, and $512$ trials in the indirect task.
-We repeated indirect task trials with RTs that were too fast ($<100$~ms) or too slow ($>1$~s).
-Similarly, the original study rejected too fast ($<250$~ms) and too slow trials ($>1$~s).
+In contrast, in the original study, participants performed only $96$ and $112$ trials in the first and second direct tasks, respectively, and $512$ trials in the indirect task.

+We repeated indirect task trials with RTs that were too slow ($>1$~s) or too fast ($<100$~ms).
+The original study also rejected too slow trials ($>1$~s) but was more restrictive in terms of fast trials: They rejected with RT $<250$~ms. However, we only found 8 out of 6144~trials in our data to be above 100 ms but below 250 ms so that we obtained very similar results when applying their criterion.
 The indirect task was performed before the direct task (as is common practice in this paradigm) to prevent participants attending to the prime in the indirect task.
-In the original study the direct and indirect tasks were performed by different groups.
+In the original study, the direct and indirect tasks were performed by different groups.